rust-lang/prev.rust-lang.org/faq.md

 What is the difference between passing by value, consuming, moving, and transferring ownership?
 </a></h3>

 These are different terms for the same thing.
 In all cases, it means the value has been moved to another owner, and moved out of the possession of the original owner, who can no longer use it.
-If a type implements the `Copy` trait, the value will be copied rather than moved, and so the original owner can continue to use the value.
+If a type implements the `Copy` trait, the original owner's value won't be invalidated, and can still be used.

 <h3><a href="#why-can-values-of-some-types-by-reused-while-others-are-consumed" name="why-can-values-of-some-types-by-reused-while-others-are-consumed">
 Why can values of some types be used after passing them to a function, while reuse of values of other types results in an error?